blitz-js/blitz/rfc-docs/02-file-structure-routing.md

 Contains all your core application code.

-- The file structure nested inside `app` can be anything you want, but we reccomend the following:
+- The file structure nested inside `app` can be anything you want, but we recommend the following:
 - Typically you will have two types of "container" directories inside `app` that can be nested or combined any way you want:
   - **entity** directories like `projects/` and `tasks/`
   - **context** directories like `marketing/` or `admin/`.